hzhongresearch/veindeep_program/README.md

 }
 ```

-The code, data and paper can be downloaded at the following link.
+The code, data and paper can be downloaded from the following page.

 ```
 https://hzhongresearch.github.io/